benkour/AUGUR/README.md

 ## Expected Output <a name="output"></a>

-If everything is done correctly,
+If everything is done correctly (and you have set the correct flags in the config.json to true),

 - the bo suggestions should appear in the bo_data folder.
 - the model pickles should appear in the model folder